Defect-induced electronic smectic state at the surface of nematic materials

 The probes used in many of these experiments are particularly sensitive to the surface, e.g. angle-resolved photo-emission spectroscopy (ARPES) \citep{PhysRevB.89.045101,Sonobe2018,PhysRevB.91.214503}, scanning tunneling microscopy (STM) \citep{Rosenthal2014,Li2017,Yim2018,Yuan2021}, spatially resolved photomodulation \citep{PhysRevLett.121.027001}, and photo-emission electron microscopy (PEEM) \citep{Shimojima2021}.
 Moreover, the onset of these interesting phenomena does not usually show typical phase-transition signatures in thermodynamic quantities, such as specific heat \citep{PhysRevB.91.094512} and elasto-resistance \citep{Chu710}.
-This suggests that both effects -- nematic manifestations above $T_{\mathrm{nem}}$ and modulated nematic order -- may arise from manifestations of nematicity at the surface of the samples \citep{PhysRevLett.121.027001}.
-Indeed, it is well known that bulk critical phenomena can onset at a higher temperature at the surface, giving rise to a so-called \emph{extraordinary transition} \citep{Cardy1996}.
-The important question is whether a surface nematic transition is particular to some FeSC compounds or a more general phenomenological property of nematic compounds.
+This suggests that both effects -- nematic manifestations above $T_{\mathrm{nem}}$ and modulated nematic order -- may signal a surface nematic transition at higher temperatures than the bulk one \citep{PhysRevLett.121.027001}, reminiscent of the so-called extraordinary transition \citep{Cardy1996}.
+The key question is whether a surface nematic transition is particular to some FeSC compounds or a more general phenomenological property of nematic compounds.